kahi-framework/kahi-ui.nbn.dev/content/docs/resources/community.md

 # Community

-Below you can find resources made other developers who use Kahi UI.
+Below you can find resources by other developers made with Kahi UI.